opensearch-project/documentation-website/_search-plugins/search-pipelines/ml-inference-search-response.md

 ```
 {% include copy-curl.html %}

-Step 2: Create a search pipeline
+**Step 2: Create a search pipeline**

-Create a search pipeline that leverages a text similarity model using 'one-to-one' inference.
-The pipeline processes each document in the search hits individually, sending one model prediction request per document.
-When mapping query text from the search request in `input_map`, the json path needs to starts with `$._request` or `_request`.
+For this example, you'll create a search pipeline that uses a text similarity model in a `one-to-one` inference mode, processing each document in the search results individually.
+This setup allows the model to make one prediction request per document, providing specific relevance insights for each search hit.
+When using `input_map` to map the search request to query text, the JSON path must start with `$._request` or `_request`:

 ```json
 PUT /_search/pipeline/my_rerank_pipeline